Last updated: May 21, 2024

 The draft framework for writing an article can be done using generative AI, but the article writing and information validation must be done by a human.
 Our mission is to create value for our stakeholders, and this value is diminished if we use and publish content generated solely by AI.

-There are no standards yet for identifying AI-generated content.
-These guidelines are therefore subject to change as new developments arise.
+There are currently no standards for identifying AI-generated content.
+These guidelines are therefore subject to change based on new developments.

-The priority is to clearly identify whether we have used AI to generate content and how AI was used.
+The priority is to clearly identify whether and how AI has been used to generate content.